juji-io/datalevin/doc/search.md

 only return datoms that have attribute `:text`.
 Or one can opt to put this constraint in the Datalog where clause instead.

-### Custom Search
+### Search Configurations

 The search feature can be customized at indexing time and at query time.

-### Custom analyzer
+#### Custom analyzer

 When creating the search engine, an `:analyzer` option can be used to supply an analyzer function that takes a document as string, and output a list of `[term position offset]`. `:query-analyzer` option is for analyzing query.

-Some common utility functions for creating analyzers are also provided in `datalevin.search-utils`  namespace: stemming, stop words, regular expression, ngrams, prefix, and so on.
+Many common utility functions for creating analyzers are also provided in `datalevin.search-utils`  namespace: stemming, stop words, regular expression, ngrams, prefix, and so on.

-### Search options
+#### Search options

-See documentation for `search` function to see available options that can be passed at run time to customize search: top-k, proximity expansion factor, results display, and so on.
+In `search` and `fulltext` functions, an option map can be passed as the last argument at run time to customize search.
+It can have these keys:

+* `:top`  is the number of results desired, default is 10
+* `:proximity-expansion` is the expansion factor for proximity search, default is 2,
+* `:proximity-max-dist` is max distance considered for proximity search, default is 45,
+* `display` sepcifies how results are displayed, could be one of these:
+   - `:refs` only returns `doc-ref`, the default.
+   - `:texts` add the raw text of the documents to the results.
+   - `:offsets` add the offsets of the matched tokens to the results.
+   - `:texts+offsets` add both texts and offsets to results.
+* `doc-filter` is a boolean function that takes `doc-ref` and determine if to return the document.
+* `:domains` specifies a list of domains to be searched (see below).

+#### Search domains

+Documents can be put into different search domains, each corresponding to a search engine of its own.
+The option map of `new-search-engine` has a `:domain` that is a string value.
+If not specified, the default domain is `datalevin`.

+When starting a  Datalog store, a `:search-domains` option can be added to the option map, and its value is a map from domain strings to the option maps of each search domain.

+An attribute with `true` `:db/fulltext` can have a `:db.fulltext/domains` property that list the domains this attribute participates in.
+By default, all freetext attributes are added to the default `datalevin` domain.
+In addition, a `db.fulltext/autoDomain` property can be set to `true`, so that this attribute becomes its own domain automatically.

+A `:search-opts` option can be passed to the Datalog store to give default search options for `fulltext` function.

+During search, `:domains` can be added to the option map to specify the domains to be searched.

 ## Implementation